 What is Bún Riêu Chay (Vegan Vietnamese Crab Noodle Soup)?

 Bún Riêu Chay is a plant-based version of the traditional Vietnamese Crab Noodle Soup - a popular noodle soup from Northern Vietnam.
 It has a balance of tangy flavors from the tomato and sweetness from the mushrooms.
 Moreover, this noodle soup is perfect for the fall and winter months, as it's like a comforting hug in a bowl!

-This original dish uses crab blend to make the Riêu, but to make it 100% plant-based, we are using the bean curds achieved by boiling soy milk and adding salt and lime juice.
-Use a small strainer to strain out the bean curds, add this to a bowl and combine with some seasonings.
+This original dish uses crab blend to make the 'Riêu'.
+To make it 100% plant-based, we use soft tofu and mix it with annatto oil, salt, and pepper.
+Use a small strainer to strain out the bean curds, add this to a bowl, and combine with some seasonings.

 Why this recipe works

 - Perfect for weeknights or breakfast or lunches on the weekends

 - Can be made in batches and the broth will become more flavorful over time

 - Has a balance of savory, tangy, and sweet flavors